Sunday, January 27, 2013

 The blender served best at grinding the berries into a finer grade of flour.

-The flour was ground and ready to be made into bread.
-I now read that the flour should be used as soon as possible, or placed into the freezer until used as it will keep the nutrients viable longer.
-Ours was placed in a tupperware type container on the shelf for the two days prior to making it into bread!
 On the 2nd day, (today), I decided to make it into bread.
 I really wanted to make our first attempt at making bread using our own ground flour, without any commercial flour added in.
 I knew that there was a chance that the bread wouldn't rise high as it wouldn't have the benefit of the glutten that other flours have.
 However, I wanted to attempt it anyway.
 So I did make the bread using only our own sprouted wheat flour.
 The following pictures are of the bread as the dough was being made in our bread maker and of the bread rising before being baked.

 I am attempting to show the coarseness of the flour.
 To aid in conditioning the dough, I added egg and Fruit Fresh, (vitamin C, which acts as a dough conditioner).
 I also addd Wheat gluten.